Mongolian Revolution of 1990: Aftermath

 Following the Politburo's resignation, Mongolia's first free, multi-party elections for a bicameral parliament were held on 29 June 1990.
 In the 1990 parliamentary elections, parties ran for 430 seats in the People's Great Khural.
 Opposition parties were not able to nominate enough candidates.
 The opposition Mongolian Democratic Party nominated 346 candidates for the 430 seats in the People's Great Khural (upper house).
-The Mongolian People's Revolutionary Party (MPRP) won 357 seats in the People's Great Khural and 31 out of 53 seats in the newly established Little Khural as well.
-The MPRP enjoyed a strong position in the countryside.
+The ruling MPRP won 357 seats in the People's Great Khural and 31 out of 50 seats in the newly established State Little Khural as well.
+Compared to the opposition parties, the MPRP enjoyed a strong position in the countryside.

+The People's Great Khural (upper house) first met on 3 September 1990 and elected incumbent head of state Punsalmaagiin Ochirbat (MPRP) as president on 3 September, Radnaasümbereliin Gonchigdorj (MSDP) as vice-president on 13 September, Dashiin Byambasüren as prime minister (MPRP) on 11 September, and 50 members to the State Little Khural (lower house) according to proportional representation.
+The vice-president was also chairman of the Little Khural.

-Nonetheless, the new MPRP government under Dashiin Byambasüren shared power with the opposition parties, and implemented constitutional and economic reforms.
-As these reforms coincided with the dissolution of the Soviet Union, which had until 1990 provided significant economic aid to Mongolia's state budget, the country did experience harsh economic problems: enterprises closed down, inflation rose, and basic food had to be rationed for a time.
+The new MPRP government under Dashiin Byambasüren shared power with the opposition parties, and implemented constitutional and economic reforms.
+As these reforms coincided with the dissolution of the Soviet Union, which had until 1990 provided significant economic aid to Mongolia's state budget, the country experienced harsh economic downturn which caused enterprises to close down, inflation to rise, and basic food to be rationed for a time.
 Foreign trade broke down, economic and technical aid from the former socialist countries ended, and domestic economy was struggling with privatisation.
 A thriving black market arose in Ulaanbaatar by 1988 to accommodate the needs of the populace.

-The People's Great Khural (upper house) first met on 3 September 1990 and elected a president (MPRP), vice-president (MSDP), prime minister (MPRP), and 50 members to the Little Khural (lower house) according to proportional representation.
-The vice-president was also chairman of the Little Khural.
-In November 1991, the People's Great Khural began discussion on a new constitution, which entered into force on 12 February 1992.
-In addition to establishing Mongolia as an independent, sovereign republic and guaranteeing a number of rights and freedoms, the new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Khural.